astronomer/airflow-guides/guides/kubepod-operator.md

 CMD ["python", "./multiply_by_23.py"]
 ```

-When using XComs with the KPO, it is very important to create the file `airflow/xcom/return.json` in your Docker container (ideally from within your Dockerfile as seen above), because Airflow will only look for XComs to pull at that specific location.
-The image also contains a simple Python script to multiply an environment variable by 23, package the result into a json and write that json to the correct file to be retrieved as an XCom.
-The XComs from the KPO will only be pushed if the task itself was marked as successful.
+When using XComs with the KPO, you must create the file `airflow/xcom/return.json` in your Docker container (ideally from within your Dockerfile as seen above), because Airflow can only look for XComs to pull at that specific location.
+The Docker image also contains a simple Python script to multiply an environment variable by 23, package the result into JSON, and write that JSON to the correct file to be retrieved as an XCom.
+The XComs from the KPO are pushed only if the task itself was marked as successful.

 ```python
 import os